 I’m a persistent gal, though, and one thing I’ve learned about feeding children is that their tastes and preferences do change, especially if you continue to serve them a variety of foods over time.
 I haven’t given up on the one-pot meal.
 I keep trying.

-I served this Coconut Curry Lentil Bowl with Chickpeas and Kale to Meghan and Luke along with whole grain naan bread, raw vegetables, and applesauce.
+I served this Coconut Curry Lentil Bowl to Meghan and Luke along with whole grain naan bread, raw vegetables, and applesauce.
 I added more to the meal (easy things I didn’t have to cook) because I knew they wouldn’t eat a lot, if any, of the one-pot meal I was serving as the main entree.